 How to approach my lists after many months of no communication. – Marilyn

-Actually i am a beginner in this big internet marketing world, and i have some problems for identify and separate all the elements that there are in it. – Jose
+Actually I am a beginner in this big internet marketing world, and I have some problems to identify and separate all the elements that there are in it. – Jose

-What to do first…how to not let my ugly/plain (but free) wordpress site hold me back from launching…how to launch when I have zero followers/readership at moment. – Heather
+What to do first…how to not let my ugly/plain (but free) WordPress site hold me back from launching…how to launch when I have zero followers/readership at the moment. – Heather